Senate meeting erupts as Graham clashes with Dems over asylum bill: 'You're not going to take my job!'

 In an uncomfortable moment, Graham addressed Leahy directly, stating, “Senator Leahy, you’ve been here a long time.
 I would never have done this to you,” only for Leahy to state that he missed last week’s meeting “because a member of my family was being buried.”

-Graham immediately offered condolences but noted that he had been told that Democrats would not show up due to political purposes.
+Graham immediately offered condolences but noted that he had been told Democrats would not show up for political reasons.

 Graham also alleged that Democrats skipping the meeting were trying to disempower him.
 "You're not going to take my job away from me!" he said.